cartesi/compute/scripts/ipfs/README.md

 . ./src/build-cartesi-machine.sh $DESCARTES_DIR/machines
 ```

-Then we can create the script, trucante it to the size we specified on the machine creation (4096) and calculate the root hash for this drive.
+Then we create the script, truncate it to the size we specified on the machine creation (4096) and calculate the root hash for this drive.

 ```sh
 . ./src/build-flash-drive.sh $DESCARTES_DIR
 ```

-Finally, we add to the user's IPFS node the file we want to make avaible to all the users involved in this computation.
+Finally, we add to the user's IPFS node the file we want to make available to all the users involved in this computation.
 Here we have preselected the first user of the `docker-compose-template.yml`.

 ```sh